ufcg-lsd/blowout/README.md

 # Blowout

 ## What is Blowout?

+//Talk about Blowout usage in a general way or directed to fogbow middleware?

 Blowout is a tool for receiving job submission, monitoring requests and interacting with the [Fogbow Middleware](http://www.fogbowcloud.org/) to execute the jobs in the federated cloud resources.
 Blowout abstracts away a complex distributed infra-structure and allows the user to focus on the application requirements.

 An example of Blowout job submitter is [Arrebol](http://arrebol.lsd.ufcg.edu.br/).